SHARING THE NORTH SHORE WITH BLACK BEARS

 SCENT AND STANDING

 With a nose over 2000 times more powerful than ours, a black bear’s sense of smell is unparalleled.
-Black bears are thought to have hearing and daytime vision comparable to humans, with the ability to see much better in the dark than we do, but they rely on their nose over other senses.
+Black bears are thought to have hearing and daytime vision comparable to humans, with the ability to see in colour and much better in the dark than we do, but they rely on their nose over other senses.
 Black bears often stand up like people – this is a curious posture which is often mistaken for aggression.
-A standing bear is lifting their head from the ground to acquire more information to help identify food sources, safe exists, other animals and humans.
+A standing bear is lifting their head from the ground to acquire more information to help identify food sources, safe exits, other animals and humans.
 It is normal for bears to stand if they sense something close by, are surprised and even during an encounter.

 NSBBS/Tony Joyce